bummzack/omnipay-postfinance/README.md

 # Omnipay: Postfinance

+**Postfinance Gateway for the Omnipay PHP payment processing library.**

 [![Build Status](https://api.travis-ci.org/bummzack/omnipay-postfinance.png)](https://travis-ci.org/bummzack/omnipay-postfinance)

-Ominpay Gateway for Postfinance.
+[Omnipay](https://github.com/thephpleague/omnipay) is a framework agnostic, multi-gateway payment processing library for PHP 5.3+.

 This Gateway implements offsite payments via Postfinance.
-Purchase and Authorization are available, capturing an authorized payment has to be performed via Postfinance backend though (not currently implemented for this Gateway).
+Purchase and Authorization are available, capturing an authorized payment has to be performed via Postfinance backend (not currently implemented for this Gateway).

 **Please note:** This gateway cannot successfully complete your requests if you don't use an SHA-OUT signature.
 If you don't set the SHA-OUT signature in the Postfinance backend, callback URLs won't be supplied with any parameters, which makes it impossible to determine success or failure of a payment-request.

+## Installation

+Omnipay can be installed using [Composer](https://getcomposer.org/).
+[Installation instructions](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx).

+Run the following command to install omnipay and the postfinance gateway:

+    composer require bummzack/omnipay-postfinance ~0.1

 ## Basic Usage